hummingbot/hummingbot-site/docs/blog/posts/using-hyperliquid-vaults/index.md

     - If there is enough initial margin to keep the open positions, withdrawal does not affect the open position
     - If there is not enough initial margin for the open position, a proportional amount of the withdrawal is closed for all open positions.
 For example, if a user comprised 10% of the vault’s total deposits, 10% of all open positions would be closed when they withdraw.

+---

 ## For Vault Depositors

 **Choose a Vault**

-- Users just need to go to the `Vault` page and select Vaults they want to invest in the list
+- Users just need to go to the [Vault](https://app.hyperliquid.xyz/vaults) page and select Vaults they want to invest in the list

 [![image](image6.png)](image6.png)